-With research by dating service Badoo suggesting that British millennials spend 10 hours a week on their app, finding a compatible relationship partner to date can be time-consuming.
+With research by dating service Badoo finding single British millennials spend 10 hours a week on their app; finding someone you actually want to date can be time-consuming.

-From my own experience, it can also feel demoralizing to downright depressing.
-A few years ago, my long-term partner and I realized we irreconcilably wanted different things in life, broke up, and went off on our own respective dating missions — trying to fill the emotional gap left by the loss of our close romantic connection.
+From my own experience, it can also feel demoralizing.
+A few years ago, my long-term partner and I realized we wanted different things in life and broke up.
+We left on our own respective dating missions — trying to fill the emotional gap left by the loss of our close romantic connection.

-Appreciating my own value helped me to approach dating from a different viewpoint — to love from a place of fullness, rather than subconsciously giving so hard in order to receive love.
+Getting to know and appreciate myself helped me to approach dating from a different viewpoint .
+To love from a place of fullness, rather than subconsciously giving so hard in order to receive love.
 I became more happy and fulfilled with my own company, actually enjoying the freedom being single can offer.

-As it stands in 2021, I’m on great terms with my ex, and my current relationship is going strong with someone who feels compatible for me, who I visualized before we met!
+Today, I’m on great terms with my aforementioned ex.
+My current relationship is going strong with someone compatible for me, who I visualized before we met!

 I truly believe that the people who come into our lives, are right for the period of time we spend together, whether that’s six months or a lifetime — particularly when we both learn lessons from the relationship.

-Studies have found that visualization makes us more likely to achieve our goals — it’s a technique used by successful athletes and business people.
-It also means that when we come across what we’re looking for, we’re more likely to notice and act on it, because we know what we want in the first place.
+Studies have also found that visualization makes us more likely to achieve our goals.
+It’s a common technique used by top athletes and business people.
+It means that when we come across what (or who) we’re looking for, we’re more likely to notice and act, because we know what we want in the first place.

 A partner who is chatty or quiet, intellectual or easy-going, tall or short, sporty or homey, is likely to seem ideal to different people.
-For more inspiration, it can help to think about the qualities you admire from previous partners, friends or other people you know, or the dynamics and characteristics you see in happy relationships around you.
-If you are inclined to do so, you can also make your answers into a vision board.
+For more inspiration, it can help to think about the qualities you admire from previous partners, friends or other people you know.
+Also note the dynamics and characteristics you see in the happy relationships around you.
+If you are inclined to do so, you can even make your answers into a vision board.

 Go somewhere quiet and take a pen to paper, or open up a note file, and answer each of the following questions on a new page.
 Remember this is an exercise for your eyes only, so try to be as honest and specific as possible: